microsoft/microsoft-ui-xaml/specs/CommandBar/new-command-bar-features.md

 When using [RadioMenuFlyoutItem](https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.controls.radiomenuflyoutitem?view=winui-2.5) type objects as children of [MenuFlyoutSubItem](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.menuflyoutsubitem?view=winrt-19041), you'll want to make sure that `MenuFlyoutSubItem` displays the selection indicator (usually a dot) if one of its children is selected.

 The `RadioMenuFlyoutSubItemStyle` can be applied to a `MenuFlyoutSubItem`.
 Applying this style ensures that the `MenuFlyoutSubItem` will visually indicate if one of its children are selected.
-To do this, it works with a new attached property that's defined by `RadioMenuFlyoutItem`, called `ContainsRadioMenuFlyoutItems`.
+To do this, it works with a new attached property that's defined by `RadioMenuFlyoutItem`, called `AreCheckStatesEnabled`.

 The parent (`MenuFlyoutSubItem`) cannot be selected.
 It can only achieve selection (and show the selection indicator) if it is bubbled up from one of its child items.
 Therefore, only one item out of the child items and parent-level RadioMenuFlyout items can be selected at a time.